 One of the reasons people experience these symptoms is because of the way their brain is structured.
 Early childhood trauma can increase the size of your amygdala, the part of your brain that deals with detecting danger.
 This will lead you to be more hyper-vigilant than someone who doesn’t have this type of brain structure.
 Because of this, you might perceive danger or threats where they don’t exist, and then miss actual red flags because you can’t tell whether you’re overreacting or not.

-If you struggle with anxiety in your relationships, there are things you can do to calm your nervous system, activate a more helpful part of your brain, and restore your sense of inner strength and balance.
+If you struggle with anxiety in your relationships, there are things you can do to calm your nervous system, activate a more helpful part of your brain, and re-establish a sense of grounding and inner strength.

 3. Self-harm instead of self-care.
-When people experience separation anxiety it usually brings up childhood feelings of pain and despair.
-When these feelings are overwhelming and intense, you're more likely to engage in unhealthy habits such as binge drinking, overeating, under-eating, or not sleeping enough.
-This only serves to reinforce the trauma and pain, and it also wears away at your self-worth.
+When people experience separation anxiety it can bring up childhood feelings of pain and despair.
+When these feelings are overwhelming and intense, you're more likely to engage in harmful numbing behaviors such as binge drinking, overeating, under-eating, or not sleeping enough.
+This reinforces the trauma and wears away at your self-worth over time.

 Read more: Anxious and avoidant attachment patterns are often similar to symptoms of codependence.
 Explore overlapping symptoms of codependency and attachment disorders.

 6. Going out of your way to prove your worth.
 When children are abandoned or abused, it damages their self-worth.
-They move through life thinking they have to prove something in order to get love.
-This is a destructive habit in relationships because it makes you susceptible to manipulation, care-taking, overextending yourself, and feeling like you’re never good enough.
+They move through life thinking they aren't good enough and have to prove something in order to get love.
+This is a destructive habit in relationships because it makes them susceptible to manipulation, care-taking, and overextending themselves.

 1. Regulate your nervous system.
 This is the most effective strategy for rewiring your brain and healing childhood wounds.
 If you’re in flight, fight, or freeze mode, you aren’t able to think clearly and you’re more likely to act on impulses.
 The best way to counteract this surge of adrenaline and cortisol is to change your physiology.
 Pause for a moment and take three slow breaths into your belly and diaphragm.
 This will send a signal of safety to your brain.
 Find several different ways to self-regulate so you can interrupt the stress pattern no matter where you are.
 Most importantly, do something grounding to get out of your head and into your body.
 This might include exercise, yoga, and slow diaphragmic breathing techniques.
 If you need more help, get a massage, schedule an acupuncture session, spend 20 minutes in nature, or talk to a therapist.